EU experts to debate Russia's ban on European food on Aug 14

 "In the current context, the most important is to react in a proportionate and rapid way should the situation arise," European Agriculture Commissioner Dacian Ciolos said in an emailed statement.

-"I am confident that our resilient farm sector will reorient rapidly toward new markets and opportunities."
+"I am confident that our resilient farm sector will reorient rapidly towards new markets and opportunities."

-Roughly 10 percent of EU agricultural exports go to Russia annually and their total value is around 11 billion euros (14.73 billion US dollar), Commission figures show.
+Roughly 10 percent of EU agricultural exports go to Russia annually and their total value is around 11 billion euros (14.73 billion dollar) (8.77 billion British pound), Commission figures show.

 To ensure a smooth transition to other markets, the Commission says the bloc's Common Agricultural Policy provides options for financial support, including a crisis reserve to compensate farmers if necessary.